vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 #Case Groundhog Day, Endless Eight
 # Background
 A man cries in his car.
 The moon glows bright over the lone vehicle rolling through Santa Cruz.
-It reaches through the window to try and wipe his tears, but its hands cannot pierce the darkness that pervades
+It eases into a red glare which pervades the pale light and